-This movement began in 2016 to replace the Millennium Development Goals.
-These goals are much broader and tackle the causes of poverty.
-The first goal is to end poverty in all its forms.
-This is a very ambitious goal.
-Many of the goals relate to ending poverty.
-Goal 5 is to achieve gender equality and empower all women and girls.
-Countries will work together to reach the goals by 2030.
+- ✓ This movement began in 2016 to replace the Millennium Development Goals. - ✓ The first goal is to end poverty in all its forms.
+This is a very ambitious goal. - ✓ Goal 5 is to achieve gender equality and empower all women and girls. - ✓ Countries will work together to reach the goals by 2030.